gmail spamemail blockinginbox cleanup

 Measuring Your Spam-Blocking Success

-Track these metrics to see your progress:
+Track these to see how you're doing:

-With MailMop, users typically see:
+With MailMop, people typically see:

-• 89% reduction in daily spam emails
+• 89% fewer daily spam emails

-• 15 minutes saved per day on email management
+• 15 minutes saved per day on email

 Common Spam-Blocking Mistakes to Avoid